sara-nl/spicercourse/demo-spider-roles.md

  exit
  ```

 We will see later how Software installed in the Software project space can be used by all users.
-If you installed it in your $HOME directory, other users in the project cannot access it (unless you open up permissions which is NOT recommended).
+If you installed it in your $HOME directory, other users in the project cannot access it.

 Login again to Spider and inspect what environment variables have been set up